A future represents an asynchronous computation obtained by use of

 Once a future has completed (returned

-poll may panic, block forever, or otherwise
+poll method again may panic, block forever, or cause other kinds of

 Future trait places no requirements on the effects of